 This is a special event that the unit partially subsidizes, but has an extra cost...

 $10 for candidates and training staff.
 (We think that any candidate would spend about $10 on a Mountain House dinner so cost should be a wash)

 $20 for current members-current members have not paid training fees so close to full cost is passed on to you.

 $20 for guests

 If you have any special dietary restrictions, put that in the comment field in the attendance form below.

 This is the one opportunity to invite a interested family member or partner that wants to see what this training is all about.
 They'll appreciate actually seeing who you're hanging out with all these weekends!
 They are welcome to come to watch training on Saturday and then join us for dinner if they wish.
-If they are going to join us for dinner, just pay the $20 fee and give us their name so we know they are coming and the Y can have a accurate head count.
+If they are going to join us for dinner, just pay the fee and give us their name so we know they are coming so the Y has an accurate head count.